revaturelabs/interviewquestions/Java/Collections/QueueInterface.md

 <blockquote>

-people are allowed into the theatre based on their priority so the list of people can be stored using a PriorityQueue.
+People are allowed into the theatre based on their priority so the list of people can be stored using a PriorityQueue.

 </blockquote>